OliHickie/oompah-brass-main/README.md

 ### Technologies Used

-I decided to use **bootstrap 4** with its utilisation of flexbox, to provide a simple structure across all media widths, and to keep intuitive navigation, especially on small screens and mobiles.
-Where bootstrap code was used I have commented in the code.
+I decided to use **bootstrap 4** to provide a simple structure across all media widths, and to keep intuitive navigation, especially on small screens and mobiles.
 **Git** and **Github** were used for version control.
 I used the following resources for the dynamic/media elements: